avb-academy/avb_academy/content/01_milan/_index.en.md

 {{% notice info %}}
 -  Endstation: A device that either converts audio into Milan ({{< termbase "Talker">}}), or from Milan into audio (Listener).
 The {{< termbase "Talker">}}/{{< termbase "Listener">}} functionality can be combined in the same device.
 All Endstations are Milan certified
 - Switch: A device that forwards Streams from Talkers to Listeners and usually is the gPTP Grandmaster.
-- Milan operates on OSI layer 2.
+- Milan operates on OSI {{< termbase "layer">}} 2.
 Therefore, all addressing is done with MAC addresses.
 {{% /notice %}}

 Milan AVB is based on a set of IEEE specifications.
 As explained in the [Introduction](../_index.md#milan-the-proav-flavor-of-avb), Milan is a tightly constrained specification that is tailored to the needs of the ProAV industry.